 There are concerns about the high drop out rate, specially for girls.
 Reasons for this include lack of food and facilities, very large classes, insecurity and to the fact that parents are being asked to contribute to the running of the school.

-TAS priorities for funding have been additional teachers, fencing and refurbishment of classrooms, new cookers, solar power, TVs and DVD players, and most recently dormitories.
+TAS has funded piped water from a nearby disused borehole, additional teachers, fencing, refurbishment of classrooms, staff houses, new cookers, solar power, TVs and DVD players, and most recently dormitories and shade bandas.